arikarim/Todo-List/README.md

 **To get this project set up on your local machine, follow these simple steps:**

 **Step 1**<br>
-Navigate through the local folder where you want to clone the repository and run<br>
+Navigate through the local folder where you want to clone the repository and run:<br>
 git clone `https://github.com/arikarim/Todo-List/tree/main`.
 It will clone the repo to your local folder.<br>

 **Step 2**<br>